Ben0xA/poshsecframework/README.md

 Open the poshsecframework.sln in Visual Studio 2012+ and build the project (F7).
 This will create the bin\Release folder at {your github repodirectory}\poshsecframework\poshsecframework\bin\Release.

-Copy the Modules and the Scripts folder from the "Scripts and Modules" folder to the bin\Release\ directory.
+Copy the "\Modules" and the "\Scripts" folder from the "\Scripts and Modules" folder to the bin\Release\ directory.

 For example:
 C:\github\poshsecframework\poshsecframework\bin\Release\Modules\